Non-constituency Member of Parliament: Responses

 During the 2010 debates, Sylvia Lim, then the sole NCMP in Parliament, commented that having NCMPs "make[s] a bad situation better, but increasing NCMPs is not the solution towards a more robust political system".
 She identified an NCMP's lack of any official capacity to represent the people or write letters on their behalf as a drawback of the scheme.
 Moreover, an NCMP has no physical base to organize activities or dialogues with the people.
 In her view, it would be better for politics in Singapore if the NCMP scheme was regarded merely as a "stop-gap measure" to deal with the lack of alternative voices in Parliament as a result of the ruling party's alleged abuse of the GRC system and gerrymandering.
 In 2011, WP's Low Thia Khiang had cited an NCMP's lack of "muscle and real grassroot[s] grounding" as a reason for his refusal to take up an NCMP seat if offered.
 NCMPs do not represent any constituency and are thus denied of opportunities to expand their influence.

+The selection of the NCMP is a subject of debate on how the candidates are chosen, and it was become more notable when the topic was brought up on the 2012 by-election where leaked discussions from the WP's CEC surfaced online and PAP questioning on why Gerald Giam was the NCMP instead of Png Eng Huat (where both would later be MP-elects, one in 2020 and one after the said by-election).
+WP later clarified the matter in their hustings with an apology issued to media, but decided not to pursue the matter further.

 In 2011, during a live television forum, Prime Minister Lee Hsien Loong refuted claims that NCMPs were not a "real opposition" by stating that the PAP had introduced and expanded the scheme "because it acknowledged both the desire among Singaporeans for alternative voices and the need for an opposition to represent the diverse views in society".
 He noted that NCMPs were free to debate issues in Parliament, and that the scheme provided opposition politicians with an opportunity to "establish themselves and strengthen their positions in subsequent general elections".